bloomberg/chromium.bb/src/components/omnibox/bug-triage.md

 * Ensure high priority bugs or regressions are making progress / ping bug owners for progress updates on other important bugs.
 (Trust your teammates to work on assigned bugs.)
-* Monitor for changes outside of the bugs database (e.g., UMA regressions, crash database).
-(The Speed team monitors UMA for performance regressions and the Stability team monitors the crash database.
-Both file bugs as appropriate.)

 ## Process